TSG 1899 Hoffenheim (women)

-TSG 1899 Hoffenheim Frauen is the women's football section of German club TSG 1899 Hoffenheim, based in Hoffenheim, a village of Sinsheim municipality, Baden-Württemberg, inside the Rhine-Neckar.
-The team currently plays in the Frauen-Bundesliga, the highest level of women's football in Germany.
+TSG 1899 Hoffenheim Frauen is the German women's football club based in Hoffenheim, a village of Sinsheim municipality, Baden-Württemberg, inside the Rhine-Neckar.
+Since 2013, the club plays in the Bundesliga, the highest level of football in Germany.

 History

 The team started playing in 2007 and rushed through the lower leagues.
 It plays at Dietmar-Hopp-Stadion and is currently coached by Gabor Gallai.